Gary McDowell: 2010

 McDowell faced Benishek, independent Glenn Wilson, Libertarian nominee Keith Shelton, Green nominee Ellis Boal, and UST nominee Patrick Lambert in the general election.
 Democratic incumbent Bart Stupak had announced his retirement, leaving this an open seat.

 2012

 On September 15, 2011, McDowell announced his intent to run against Benishek in the 2012 election.
 He has been endorsed by the AFL-CIO and the Blue Dog Coalition.
 McDowell lost his bid to defeat Benishek for a second straight election, losing to the freshman incumbent by less than 2,000 votes of over 347,000 that were cast.
 McDowell considered challenging Benishek for a third time in the 2014 elections, but ultimately declined.

 Personal life

 McDowell lives in Rudyard with his wife Carrie.
-They have three daughters, Alivia, Emily and Rochelle, and two grandsons, Garrett and Bruin.
+They have three daughters, Alivia, Emily and Rochelle, two grandsons, Garrett and Bruin, and one granddaughter, Shiloh.
 He is a member of the Rudyard First Presbyterian Church.